 VOA reaches listeners throughout Laos, as well as Lao-speaking people in northeast Thailand.
 The broadcasts can be heard on mediumwave, local affiliate stations and the internet.
 VOA programs are a lifeline to the outside world for Lao listeners, who live under strict media censorship.
 VOA is a trusted source of accurate and balanced news and information.
-VOA is a resource for well-educated Laotians, especially young professional, bureaucrats and businesspeople – informing those shaping the country’s future and its relations with the United States.
+VOA is a resource for well-educated Laotians, especially young professionals, bureaucrats, and business people – informing those shaping the country’s future and its relations with the United Sates.
 As a result, VOA is one of the most popular international broadcasters in Laos.

 Established: February 1962

 VOA Lao broadcasts a daily 30-minute radio show at 7:30 p.m. in Laos.
 The program covers regional and world news, correspondent reports, news analysis, and weekly features on Laotians living and working overseas, which include interviews with Lao migrant workers in Thailand, and members of the diaspora.
 This show is also streamed live on digital platforms (web, YouTube and Facebook) from Monday-Friday.